 Virginia Condominium Act

 The Virginia Condominium Act oversees the formation and operation of condominiums and horizontal property regimes that were created after July 1, 1974.
 This Act is under Title 55.1, Chapter 19 of the Code of Virginia.
-This Act covers various topics, including the creation of condominiums, assignments of limited common elements, access to association records, meetings, insurance, and liability.
+It covers various topics, including the creation of condominiums, assignments of limited common elements, access to association records, meetings, insurance, and liability.

 Virginia Horizontal Property Act